kfarst/kfarst.github.io/source/_posts/2019-01-01-putting-your-view-controllers-on-a-diet-using-clean-swift-vip-architecture-part-1.md

 things in a less-than-ideal manner, especially if he or she is new to programming also.

 What's worse, these problems may start to become larger and larger "pain points" as the application grows, and usually at that point cleaning up the technical debt would require a large and time-consuming refactor.
-I don't disagree with keeping teaching material and documentation as straight forward as possible so as to not cause confusion the reader and "get right to the point" of helping to solve a problem, however it can lead to an unfortunate and unintended side effect.
+I don't disagree with keeping teaching material and documentation as straight forward as possible so as to not cause confusion in the reader and "get right to the point" of helping to solve a problem, however it can lead to an unfortunate and unintended side effect.

 ##### Experience